dataleonlabs/yap/docs/guide.md

 #### Usage with TypeScript
 The YAP for JavaScript bundles TypeScript definition files for use in TypeScript projects and to support tools that can read `.d.ts` files.
-Our goal is to keep these TypeScript definition files updated with each release for any public api.
+Our goal is to keep these TypeScript definition files updated with each release for any public API.

 #### Pre-requisites
 Before you can begin using these TypeScript definitions with your project, you need to make sure your project meets a few of these requirements: